richpauloo/rp/content/post/docker-rstudio/index.md

 # Introduction

-Although Docker has been around for years, I don't think adoption of Docker in the data science community is as widespread as git.
-I attribute this to the fact that many data scientists learn to program and work independently.
+Although Docker has been around for years, Docker in the data science community doesn't seem as widespread as git, which I attribute to the fact that many data scientists learn to program and work independently.
 However, as data scientists increasingly collaborate with others or aim to make their work more reproducible, Docker deserves an equal place alongside git in the practitioner's toolkit.
 Docker's ability to containerize applications and dependencies makes it easy to share, reproduce, and scale work, while also ensuring consistency across different environments.

 The motivation of this blog post is to demonstrate how Docker can help streamline your data science projects and make your team more productive.
 To illustrate, I'll use R + RStudio as a language and IDE combo, but want to note that this is just as easily accomplished with Python/Julia + VSCode/JupyterLab, or another combo of language and IDE.